alohawild/Radio_2/README.md

 This is code I wrote based on SparkFun radio hardware and LCD.

-I claim no real ownership of this code and assign an extention of the beer licence
+I claim no real ownership of this code and assign an extention of the beer licence from the original author.

 That is if you like this code and you meet me, buy me a beer.